 Cannabinoids are the components of cannabis plants that possess therapeutic effects for many health issues.
 The most popular cannabinoids include cannabidiol (CBD) and tetrahydrocannabinol (THC).

-THC is a major component in marijuana and is responsible for causing the “high” among consumers.
+THC is a significant component in marijuana and is responsible for causing the “high” among consumers.
 CBD, on the other hand, is present in the hemp plant and possesses exceptional medicinal effects.
 It doesn’t cause “high” among users.
 People have been using CBD oil as the best back surgery alternative for years.

 A systematic review has also confirmed CBD’s pain reduction effects.
 However, more research is required to support the effectiveness of CBD oil in treating different types of pain.
 Also, CBD is illegal in some US states, so you must check with your local laws before buying it.